 On January 1, 2022, the Organization adopted ASC 842, Leases, as amended, which supersedes the lease accounting guidance under Topic 840, and generally requires lessees to recognize operating and finance lease liabilities and corresponding right-of-use (ROU) assets on the balance sheet and to provide enhanced disclosures surrounding the amount, timing and uncertainty of cash flows arising from lease arrangements.
 The Organization adopted the new guidance using a modified retrospective method.
 Under this method, the Organization elected to apply the new accounting standard only to the most recent period presented, recognizing the cumulative effect of the accounting change, if any, as an adjustment to the beginning balance of net assets.
-Accordingly, prior periods have not been restated to reflect the new accounting standard.
-The cumulative effect of applying the provisions of ASC 842 had a material impact on net assets, resulting in a decrease of \$240,101.
+Accordingly, prior periods were restated to reflect the new accounting standard.